lejianwen/rustdesk-api/README_EN.md

 ![pc_ab](docs/pc_ab.png)

 #### Groups: Groups are divided into `shared groups` and `regular groups`.
-In shared groups, everyone can see the addresses of all group members, while in regular groups, only administrators can see all members' addresses.
+In shared groups, everyone can see the peers of all group members, while in regular groups, only administrators can see all members' peers.

 ![pc_gr](docs/pc_gr.png)

-### **Web UI
+### Web Admin

-**: The frontend and backend are separated to provide a user-friendly management interface, primarily for managing and displaying data.

-***Frontend code is available at [rustdesk-api-web](https://github.com/lejianwen/rustdesk-api-web)***
+***The frontend and backend are separated to provide a user-friendly management interface, primarily for managing and displaying data.Frontend code is available at [rustdesk-api-web](https://github.com/lejianwen/rustdesk-api-web)***

-***Admin panel URL: `http://<your server>[:port]/_admin/`.
+***Admin panel URL: `http://<your server[:port]>/_admin/`.
 The default username and password for the initial installation are `admin` `admin`, please change the password immediately.***

 1. Admin interface:
    ![web_admin](docs/web_admin.png)
 2. Regular user interface:
    ![web_user](docs/web_admin_user.png)
-3. You can change your password from the top right corner:
+   You can change your password from the top right corner:
    ![web_resetpwd](docs/web_resetpwd.png)
-4. Groups can be customized for easy management.
+3. Groups can be customized for easy management.
 Currently, two types are supported: `shared group` and `regular group`.
    ![web_admin_gr](docs/web_admin_gr.png)
-5. You can open the web client directly for convenience:
+4. You can open the web client directly for convenience:
    ![web_webclient](docs/admin_webclient.png)
-6. OAuth support: Currently, `GitHub` and `Google`  is supported.
+5. OAuth support: Currently, `GitHub` and `Google`  is supported.
 You need to create an `OAuth App` and configure it in the admin panel.
    ![web_admin_oauth](docs/web_admin_oauth.png)